HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 ## Service workers

-[Service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) is one of the core technologies of PWAs and the enabler of offlining apps, getting push notifications, and doing background processing.
+[Service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) is one of the core technologies of PWAs and the enabler of offline apps, getting push notifications, and doing background processing.
 They serve as the base for most of the advanced experiences we expect from applications.
 They are also being used to define data updates and for upcoming modern functionality like <a hreflang="en" href="https://github.com/aarongustafson/pwa-widgets#rich-widgets">widgets based on PWA technologies</a>.

 While there isn't parity between major browsers when it comes to service worker feature support, Webkit adding support for <a hreflang="en" href="https://caniuse.com/push-api">push notifications</a> was a huge milestone.
 Earlier this year it was announced that <a hreflang="en" href="https://webkit.org/blog/12945/meet-web-push/">Apple had made changes</a> to their desktop platform to support the relevant parts of the [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API), [Notifications API](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API) and that [service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) would enable Web Push.
 They also announced the feature would be coming to their mobile platforms in 2023.